Oxford Film and TV

 About Oxford Film and TV

 Oxford Film and TV is an independent TV production company, based in Camden.
-Commissioned by organisations including the BBC, Channel 4, ITV, HBO and Discovery, Oxford Film and TV produces a wide range of documentaries and drama from Simon Sharma and David Starkey history programmes to Kings of Black Comedy, ‘Our Queen’ for ITV’s diamond jubilee programming, and Alan Davies’ Teenage Revolution.
+Commissioned by organisations including the BBC, Channel 4, ITV, HBO and Discovery, Oxford Film and TV produces a wide range of documentaries and drama from Simon Sharma and David Starkey history programmes to Kings of Black Comedy and Alan Davies’ Teenage Revolution.

 With a permanent staff of 16, Oxford relies heavily on freelance specialists to boost the team during production phases.
 At times the office hosts more than 40 people, with others working remotely from home.